zNaLa/docs/docs/FAQ-doc4.md

 Make sure the playlist is either `Unlisted` or `Public`.
 If it is set to `Private` Rythm won't be able to play that specific playlist.
 Rythm will play up to `500 songs` from a playlist.
 :::

-### I don't remember Rythm's prefix and now it is irresponsive!
+### I don't know Rythm's prefix.
+What should I do?
 If you don't know or forget Rythm's prefix, don't stress.
 We have you covered.
 You can view the prefix simply by mentioning the bot.

 1. For Rythm